sdiaco/sdiaco/README.md

 #### 🧭 [eventbridge-router](https://github.com/sdiaco/eventbridge-router)
 Routing layer for event-based communication built in **TypeScript** with AWS-native patterns for resilience and scalability.
 > *Focus:* Extensible design, fault tolerance, and maintainability.

 ---

-### 🧠 Principles I Work By

-- **Design for growth** — systems must evolve, not just scale.
-- **Code with context** — understanding architecture makes development smarter.
-- **Optimize cost and performance together** — efficiency is not a trade-off.

----